wacncontent/CustomizeTool/output/articles/azure-security-getting-started.md

 ##Secure Remote Access

 Data stored in the cloud must have sufficient safeguards enabled to prevent exploits and maintain confidentiality and integrity while in-transit.
-This includes network controls that tie in with an organization’s policy-based, auditable identity and access management mechanisms.
+This includes network controls that tie in with an organization's policy-based, auditable identity and access management mechanisms.

 Built-in cryptographic technology enables you to encrypt communications within and between deployments, between Azure regions, and from Azure to on-premises datacenters.
-Administrator access to virtual machines through [remote desktop sessions](/documentation/articles/virtual-machines-log-on-windows-server), [remote Windows PowerShell](http://blogs.technet.com/b/heyscriptingguy/archive/2013/09/07/weekend-scripter-remoting-the-cloud-with-windows-azure-and-powershell.aspx), and the [Azure Management Portal](https://azure.microsoft.com/en-ushttps://manage.windowsazure.cn) is always encrypted.
+Administrator access to virtual machines through [remote desktop sessions](/documentation/articles/virtual-machines-log-on-windows-server), [remote Windows PowerShell](http://blogs.technet.com/b/heyscriptingguy/archive/2013/09/07/weekend-scripter-remoting-the-cloud-with-windows-azure-and-powershell.aspx), and the [Azure Management Portal](https://azure.microsoft.comhttps://manage.windowsazure.cn) is always encrypted.

 To securely extend your on-premises datacenter to the cloud, Azure provides both [site-to-site VPN](/documentation/articles/vpn-gateway-create-site-to-site-rm-powershell) and [point-to-site VPN](/documentation/articles/vpn-gateway-point-to-site-create), as well as dedicated links with [ExpressRoute](/documentation/articles/expressroute-introduction) (connections to Azure Virtual Networks over VPN are encrypted).